I'm Alone On Christmas: Ways To Celebrate Christmas Day By Yourself

 Pamper your five senses

-Consider spending some time pampering all five of your senses.
+As a way of beginning the new year on the right foot, consider spending some time pampering all five of your senses.
+This could make you feel happy or feel connected to yourself and your inner life.
 Below are some suggestions on ways you might do so:

-• Sight: Wear a beautiful outfit, put on makeup you enjoy, watch a film or TV show, look outside your window, go to a beautiful natural area, or read a book.
+• Sight: Wear a beautiful outfit, put on makeup you enjoy, watch a film or TV show, look outside your window, go to a beautiful natural area, or read a book/story.

-• Sound: Listen to your favorite playlist, play white noise, or listen to nature sounds.
+• Sound: Listen to a saved playlist, play white noise, or listen to nature sounds for a moment.

 • Touch: Wear comfortable pajamas, change your bedsheets, wear slippers, pet your animals, hug someone you love, put on soothing lotion, partake in a facial routine, or take a bath or shower with soaks.

-• Taste: Try a new dessert, order takeout, eat a healthy snack, practice mindfulness with taste, or try a new food.
+• Taste: Try a new dessert, order takeout, eat a healthy snack, practice mindfulness with taste, or try a new food to fill your need for variety.

 Practice journaling